firebolt-db/godocs/docs/Guides/getting-started/get-started-sql.md

 2. Select **Create new database**.

 3. Enter the name for your database in the **Database Name** field.
 For this example, use “tutorial_database” as your database name.
 In Firebolt, the names of engines and databases are **case-sensitive**.
-If you are using both uppercase and lowercase characters in their names, enclose their name inside double quotes (“) when you refer to them in SQL.
+If you are using uppercase characters in their names, enclose their name inside double quotes (“) when you refer to them in SQL.

 Firebolt creates a new database with the following two default schemas:
 * **Public** - A namespace where you can create and manage your database objects including tables, engines and queries.
 The default schema includes **tables**, **external tables**, and **views**.